 After the Angeal Copy fades, Zack discovers a letter that was attached to it.
 The letter is from Aerith, who reveals that Zack went missing four years ago?
 Yeah: it turns out that Zack was actually in that tube for a much longer time than expected: just short of four years.
 The game has been entirely misleading about this, feeding you emails that must have been delivered four years ago gradually over time instead of in one big clump, which is what should have happened the moment Zack got an internet connection.
 For fuck’s sake, that’s not even the top of the pile!
 Does Zack’s cell phone have an internet connection but not having a working clock and calendar?
 Okay, maybe it was damaged after four years in liquid (in an incredibly specific way that didn’t damage any of its other functions?), but what about email time stamps, which are sent by the server?
 I’m honestly pissed off about this.
 There’s misdirecting the player on one level, and then there’s lying to the player, and this is the latter.
 Where do the authors think they get off?

-Is it possible (although still a major flaw) that the four years thing was just overlooked by the developers by accident, explaining why the emails are still parcelled, and why Cissnei isn’t surprised to see your zombie ass four years after your death, and why Cissnei reported (in a line I didn’t mention) that Zack’s parents didn’t seem all that concerned with his wellbeing?
-And why Genesis hadn’t collapsed in a pile of dust after four years of degradation?
-Or is the game just a lying trash basket?
+Is it possible (although still a major flaw) that the four years thing was just overlooked by the developers by accident?
+I don’t know how that’s possible, but it would explain why the emails are still parcelled, as though being sent at different times when they should rightly have been stuck in Zack’s inbox for four years, and why Cissnei isn’t surprised to see your zombie ass four years after your death, and why Cissnei reported (in a line I didn’t mention) that Zack’s parents didn’t seem all that concerned with his wellbeing.
+And why Genesis hadn’t collapsed in a pile of dust after four years of degradation!
+Or is it just more likely that the game is a lying trash basket?

 (That no one mentions the time skip is reasonable, since they probably assumed Zack was awake and in hiding for four years, and so naturally he would have already known.
 But that’s about the only element that I feel makes sense.)

 After Zack leaves, Genesis is collected by two unknown SOLDIERS with white hair who arrive in a Shinra helicopter, remarking that “apparently the subject will become our brother,” though they’re not sure if he’ll cooperate.
 Despite this small role, these two characters are from a later part of FFVII canon and are actually voiced by their official voice actors: David Boat and Mike Rock.
 David Boat had already worked with Square Enix in the past in Kingdom Hearts, where he plays the role of Lexeaus.
-Rock, meanwhile, went on to become a live actor and, perhaps more interestingly, a sports commentator for NFL Replay.
+Rock, meanwhile, went on to become a live actor and, in an interesting break with the usual voice actor CV, a sports commentator for NFL Replay.

 After the two cameos leave, a page of LOVELESS drifts in on the wind.
 Suddenly, the rays of light from before sweep by and add a few additional lines to the play… not that they honestly conclude anything.